zero-net-positive/choza-advance/advance_notes.md

 	- have total flexibility to do what you want between partners of an LLC.
 - C corps, S corps
 	- basically opposite of LLCs
-- hybrids (non-profit owns for-profit or vice-versa)
+- hybrids (non-profit owns for-profit, vice-versa, or linked through agreements)
 	- more overhead on legal and operational levels
 	- clear separation of responsibility/concerns
 	- eg. mozilla